pogkythunder/arch-simple/README.md

  Same goes for the kernel.
 There is no default, but if you are unsure, simply use the regular one: <code>linux</code>.

  Then pick a Desktop Environment, Window Manager out of the supported selections.
-E.g. <code>KDE</code>.

  Finally, choose the countries in which the program will look for the fastest mirrors.
 In most cases, the optimal choices are countries close to your geographical location.
  Example: <code>Germany,France,Belgium</code>.
 Do not use spaces or quotation marks.